The Lavin Agency Speakers Bureau

 “Jessica accompanies her incredible depth of research with the kind of attention to nuance, self-examination, and genuine compassion that marks the difference between information and wisdom.”— Jenny Odell, author of How to Do Nothing

 Jessica Nordell is on a mission to end bias, because she sees that it prevents us from living in a world where we all get to prosper.
 When bias undervalues women or historically marginalized groups, we all lose something from that homogeneity: a new opinion, an essential lived experience, a fresh set of eyes that can solve critical, collective problems.
 But since so many biases are unexamined, we may not realize they’re there.
-This is why well-meaning diversity and inclusion programs have inconsistent results, and why the barriers to women’s advancement in the workplace often go unnoticed.
+This is why well-meaning inclusion and belonging programs have inconsistent results, and why the barriers to women’s advancement in the workplace often go unnoticed.
 But we can do something about it.
 We can uncover bias—even the biases that we don’t know about it—and we can create a workplace culture and a society that is so much more equal and exciting.

 Using an unforgettable blend of neuroscience and real life stories, Jessica lays out what she discovered from a decade of work on her book The End of Bias.
 She dives deep into the causes of bias and how we can push back against it, sharing stories about the preschool that uprooted gender stereotypes with gender-neutral language, and Johns Hopkins doctors who eliminated discrimination by putting into place a new diagnostic checklist.
 She shows you how to learn from these lessons and how to create a plan for changing the way you work, create, and lead.
 Bad habits can be hard to break, so she’ll teach you how to find out you have them and how to stamp them out.
 Inclusive cultures are hard to build, so she’ll teach you where you start and where you go next.